| Romans 9:18-21 states: "Therefore hath he mercy

 following quotes by others concerning the doctrine of

+reprobation.
 John Bunyan, the English Baptist of the 1600's, wrote an

 extensive treatise entitled; "Reprobation Asserted", from

-"Reprobation is before the person cometh into the world,
+which the following excerpt was taken: "Reprobation is before the person cometh into the world,

 or hath done good or evil.
 This is evidenced by Romans 9:11.